 Before June 2020, Customs used another system to distribute their trade data, the GCNet system.
 For consistency in historic records, the Ghana Statistical Service does not change the way it treats any data prior to the start of the ICUMS.
 Hence, this technical manual describes the definition and methodology used for the dissemination of all trade statistics starting from June 2020.
+All historic data is compiled following the same international standards, but the exact details of the compilation can be slightly different than outlined in this manual.

-3. DEFINITION AND SCOPE OF TRADE STATISTICS
+2.2 DEFINITION AND SCOPE OF TRADE STATISTICS